Victoza® Step by Step

 Diabetes care is a team effort

 Good diabetes care takes a team.
 Your doctor, nurses, and pharmacist are part of this team.
-You may also have a Certified Diabetes Educator (CDE), a dietitian, and other experts on your team.
+You may also have a Diabetes Health Coach, a dietitian, and other experts on your team.
 Friends and family can play an important role as well.
 But the most important member of your team is you.
 See below to learn more about how your diabetes care team can help you follow your care plan.

 The role of health care professionals

 The doctors, nurses, and other health care professionals on your team are there to help you get the most from your care plan.
 They should be the first place you turn if you have questions about any part of your care plan—from your medicine and how to take it, to your meal plan, to ways to get the physical activity you need.
 Diabetes Health Coaches are available by calling 1-877-905-1126.

 It may be easy to overlook, but some of the most important members of your diabetes care team can be found right at home.
 A spouse, an adult child, or even a close friend can offer support, encouragement, and reminders that can go a long way toward keeping you on track with your care.
 You can also get tasty recipes, tips for being active, and more.

 Your role as captain of your diabetes care team

 Many of the other members of your care team are experts on diabetes and its treatment.
 But you are the expert on you.
 No one else knows how you feel from day to day.
 And no one else knows how hard or easy you find it to follow your care plan.
 So along with taking your medication as directed, your role includes making sure your care plan meets your needs.
 If there's something you're not happy with, you can work with your team to adjust it.